kthpanor/echem/docs/gradients.md

 To be added...

 #### MP2
-In the case of M{\o}ller--Plesset theory, the energy functional has additional non-variational parameters that have to be considered when computing the gradient.
+In the case of Møller--Plesset theory, the energy functional has additional non-variational parameters that have to be considered when computing the gradient.
 These are the so-called t-amplitudes $\mathbf{T}$, so the corresponding term which has to be determined is called amplitude response.
 ```{math}
 :label: eq:energy_functional_MP
 \frac{dE}{d\xi}=\frac{\partial E}{\partial \xi}+\frac{\partial E}{\partial\mathbf{C}}\frac{d\mathbf{C}}{d\xi}+\frac{\partial E}{\partial\mathbf{T}}\frac{d\mathbf{T}}{d\xi} \, .
 ```
 The analytic expression for the MP energy gradient is obtained in a very similar way as we have done for the SCF ground state.
 The difference is that the Lagrangian contains additional Lagrange multipliers and constraints for the t-amplitudes.
 After obtaining the corresponding amplitude response Lagrange multipliers, these additional contributions will be written in terms of one- and two-particle density matrices, exactly as the total energy.
-Let's illustrate the procedure for the second order M{\o}ller--Plesset theory, MP2.
+Let's illustrate the procedure for the second order Møller--Plesset theory, MP2.
 At this level of theory, the total energy functional is written as:
 ```{math}
 :label: eq:MP2_energy_fct
 E_0=E_\mathrm{HF}+E_\mathrm{MP2}=\sum_{i}f_{ii}-\frac{1}{2}\sum_{ij}\braket{ij||ij}-\frac{1}{4}\sum_{i,j,a,b}\braket{ij||ab}t_{ijab}, \label{eq:MP2_energy_fct}